Love-Ry1/mustafar/Individual reflections/Abbas Faizi/week 7.md

 What do i want to learn or understand better?

-This sprint I did a much more improved and that helped me evermore to understand what actually is behind scrum methodology, as we reache at the end of this course though i will get better to understand how i can i use this methodology in my job carrier when i got to work.
+This sprint I did a much more improvement and that helped me evenmore to understand what actually is behind scrum methodology, as we reache at the end of this course though i will get better to understand how i can i use this methodology in my job carrier when i got to work.

 How can I help someone else, or the entire team, to learn something new?